ethan-wickstrom/macpymessenger/README.md

-# 🚀💬 iPyMessenger
+# 🚀💬 macpymessenger

-iPyMessenger is a Python library that provides a simple interface for sending iMessages on macOS.
+macpymessenger is a Python library that provides a simple interface for sending iMessages on macOS.
 It allows you to send text messages programmatically using the Messages app on your Mac.

 ## Features